Watch a fun video showing how grandmothers can influence our lives.

 What do you know about your grandmothers?
-Do you know what they were like when they were your age?
-They may now live far away or with your family.
-But each has had experiences that could be recorded and preserved.
-Those experiences will help you understand your grandmothers and yourself better.
+They may live far away or with your family, but each has had experiences that should be recorded and preserved.
+Those stories will help you understand your grandmothers and yourself better.

 Now is a great time to start, especially if your grandmothers are living.
-You learn about them by asking questions.
-If they have passed away, ask your family to share memories with you.
-You learn about them by asking questions.
-If they have passed away, ask your family to share memories with you.
-Then preserve what you learn for future generations at FamilySearch.org/meetmygrandma.
+The best way to learn about them is to ask them questions.
+If they have passed away, ask your family to share their memories with you.
+Then preserve what you learn for future generations at FamilySearch.org.

 - What kinds of things did your family do together when you were young?

 - Who were some of your friends, and what are your fondest memories of spending time with them?